AbhishekYadav-01/CV-Project/README.md

-# CV-Project: Realistic Object Placement and Compositing
+# CV-Project: Virtual Object Placement and Interaction in Real-World Images

 This project demonstrates a pipeline for placing 3D objects into 2D scenes with realistic lighting, shadows, and geometry adaptation.
 It combines computer vision and rendering techniques to achieve visually convincing results.